 Shareholder Yield shows how much money a company is paying out to its shareholders through a combination of dividends and share repurchases to reduce the number of shares.
 Dividends are money in the shareholders pocket and when earnings remain constant, share reduction results in increased earnings per share and potentially a higher future dividend yield.

 In our screens:

 O'Shaughnessy Trending ValueIn the fourth edition of his bestselling value quant book 'What works on Wall Street', James O'Shaughnessy devised anew screen which is called "the top stock-market strategy of the past 50 years".. more...

 In our glossary:

-Dividend YieldInvestors looking for an income stream from their portfolio look for stocks who distribute a relatively dividend compared to the value of the shares. more...
+Dividend YieldInvestors looking for an income stream from their portfolio look for stocks that distribute a relatively high dividend compared to the value of the shares.. more...